 - Updating databases with sources for diverse recruitment candidates and prospective vendors.

-Unfortunately interns serving in OEEMA are not paid.
+Unfortunately interns serving in OEESD are not paid.
 Applicants may seek financial assistance on their own from outside sources.

 Can I receive academic credit for completing an internship?